About Us

 Community Resource Centres (CRCs) are friendly, locally owned and operated service and information centres.

-The Community Resource Network will deliver quality social, business and economic outcomes to support sustainable growth in regional communities.
+The Community Resource Network aims to deliver quality social, business and economic outcomes to support sustainable growth in regional communities.

 Our Vision